How many times have you told that to someone, only to later do a terrible job at keeping your commitment?

 I fear that in some cases, Bible journaling becomes a replacement for studying God's Word.
 I have no problem whatsoever with someone using art as an expression of worship or as a way to meditate on Scripture.
 Some of the Scripture illustrations I have seen online are absolutely beautiful.
 But when Bible journaling begins stealing your time from really digging into the Word and studying it in-depth, then it is time to reconsider its worth.

-For myself, I do not do Bible journaling because I would get pretty much nothing out of it spiritually.
+For myself, I do not do Bible journaling (meaning in the artistic form) because I would get pretty much nothing out of it spiritually.
 I am not artistically talented whatsoever, and for that reason I don't really enjoy it.
 If I tried to draw illustrations of the verses in the Bible, I would not be thinking about the verse one bit.
 I would be concentrating on coloring in the lines, not meditating on whatever verse I was trying to color.
 If I tried to strengthen my spiritual walk in this way, it would be like eating a package of Oreos and hoping that it would improve my physical health.

 Rather than spending my time creating colorful illustrations (again, not wrong, just be careful!)
 I keep a simple spiritual journal with a notebook and pen.